ThuyNT13/thuy_life/README.md

 Navigate to the [**Amazon Route 53 console**](https://console.aws.amazon.com/route53/)

-If you haven't a purchased and registered your domain name, yet, follow [Step 1: Register a domain](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started.html#getting-started-find-domain-name).
+If you haven't purchased and registered your domain name, yet, follow [Step 1: Register a domain](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started.html#getting-started-find-domain-name).
 Do not continue beyond Step 1.

 ---